mutagen-io/mutagen/doc/configuration.md

 per-session configuration are read-in and merged.
 The merged configuration is "locked in" to the session so that subsequent changes to the `~/.mutagen.toml` file will not affect the behavior of existing sessions.
-This increases safety while reducing the cognitive load of having to understand how configuration changes would propagate.
+This increases safety while removing the cognitive load of having to understand how global configuration changes would propagate.

 Mutagen's configuration options are minimal at the moment and the goal is to keep them that way.
 Configuration parameters are available for